EnableX/voice-outbound-text-to-speech/README.md

-# **Basic Client Examples to demonstrate Outbound Calls using Enablex Voice APIs. **
+# **Basic Client Examples to demonstrate Outbound Calls with text to speech prompt using Enablex Voice APIs. **
-This example contains instructions how users can initiate Outbound Calls.
+This example contains instructions how users can initiate Outbound Calls and play the prompt with required voice and language.

 ## Pre-requisite